+++++ +++++ +++++ +++++ +++++

 The final blow, of course, was the global disagreement over Black Friday and whether it was worth it.
 However, the division, along socio-economic lines, was far more complicated than Nazis and God.

 The very poor thought Black Friday was really cool and a great chance to get out of the house at the ungodly hour of midnight to punch somebody else over a Cuisinart blender.
-The middle-class, most of whom had computers and knew how to use them, thought Black Friday was an ironic joke and possibly racist in origins.
+The middle-class, most of whom had computers and knew how to use them to shop online, thought Black Friday was an ironic joke and possibly racist in origins.

 The top 10 percent, of course, kept asking “What is this Black Friday thing?” and “Don’t ordinary people use a shopping concierge?” and finally, “You mean saving money is a thing among the poor?”